-Perfect Keto Base BHB Salt Other Ingredients are Natural Chocolate Flavor, Citric Acid, and Stevia Leaf.
+Perfect Keto Base BHB Salt Other Ingredients: Natural Chocolate Flavor, Citric Acid, and Stevia Leaf.

 - Highlight Feature: Flavor, Chocolate Sea Salt – little did I know this was my favorite flavor of BHB salts or any health supplement powder now.
 It also comes in vanilla, coffee and peaches and cream.

-- Easy to use: blends as well as it tastes
+- Easy to blend: blends as well as it tastes

 - ZERO NET carbs

 - High-quality BHB ketones sourced in the US